 The weather outside may be chilly, but inside, your home is probably warm and cozy and fully decorated for the holidays.
 However, the increase in heat and electricity usage during winter can potentially be dangerous.
 According to the National Fire Protection Association, December, January, and February are peak months for heat-related fires.
-However, we’ve gathered a few home safety tips to help you and your family be proactive this holiday season to avoid potential fire hazards.
+We’ve gathered a few home safety tips to help you and your family be proactive this holiday season to avoid potential fire hazards.

 Keep an Eye on Your Holiday Lights